slbailey/Retrovue/docs/domain/PlaylogEvent.md

 Playlog events are created by:

-1. ScheduleService reading template assignments and blocks
+1. ScheduleService resolving active SchedulePlans for channels and dates
-2. Applying content selection rules to choose appropriate assets (must be in `ready` state)
+2. Retrieving resolved BroadcastScheduleDay records (generated from plans)
+3. Extracting content selections from resolved schedule days
-3. Generating playout events with precise timing and sequencing
+4. Generating playout events with precise timing and sequencing
-4. Creating BroadcastPlaylogEvent records for each scheduled content item
+5. Creating BroadcastPlaylogEvent records for each scheduled content item

+**Generation Flow:** Plan → ScheduleDay → PlaylogEvent.
+Playlog events are the execution layer derived from resolved schedule days.

 ## Failure / fallback behavior